istio/istio.io/content/en/docs/tasks/security/cert-management/plugin-ca-cert/index.md

 ## Plug in certificates and key into the cluster

 {{< warning >}}
-The following instructions are for demo purpose only.
+The following instructions are for demo purposes only.
 For production cluster setup, it is highly recommended to use a production-ready CA, such as [Hashicorp Vault](https://www.hashicorp.com/products/vault).
 It is a good practice to manage the root CA on an offline machine with good